nrag/BehavioralCloning/writeup_template.md

 To ensure that the data set is not skewed towards straight line driving, I collected about 10,000 samples while driving around the curves.

 After the collection process, I had about 67,000 number of data points.
 I then preprocessed this data by normalizing the data.
+Here's the distribution of samples after I collected all the data.
+![alt text][image8]

+I should have randomly sampled the images with throttling as zero.
+This would have made the sample distribution similar to this:
+![alt text][image9]

 I finally randomly shuffled the data set and put 33% of the data into a validation set.